-A. The IRGP awards are two-year grants, with the second year subject to assessment of the first year’s progress.
-Fellowship awards are one-year grants.
+A. The Stanley Fahn Faculty Transition awards are three-year grants, with the second and third years subject to assessment of the previous year’s progress.
+Fellowship awards are two-year grants.
 Fellowships may be competitively renewed by submitting a new application.
 For more information, see the specific program grant descriptions and guidelines found on this website.
-The normal award cycle is July 1 through the following June 30 of any given fiscal year.
+The normal award cycle is July 1 through the following May 31st of any given fiscal year.

-Q. When applying to the IRGP, does the second year budget justification need to be included or will the first year budget justification suffice?
+Q. When applying to the Faculty Transition Award or Postdoctoral Fellowship does the second and third year (if applicable) budget justification need to be included or will the first year budget justification suffice?

-A. Budgets for both years must be included.
-We will have more available in the future.
+A. Budgets for all years must be included.

-Q. Since the IRGP grants support two-year projects, is it still possible to apply for one-year, $75,000 grants.
+Q. Since the Postdoctoral Fellowships support two-year projects, is it still possible to apply for one-year $100,000 grants?

-Q. How are indirect costs calculated for the IRGP?
+Q. How are indirect costs calculated for investigator initiated awards?

-A. Indirect costs are provided as 10 percent of direct costs.
-Since the maximum direct costs are $75,000 per year, the maximum indirect costs are $7,500 per year for a combined total (direct plus indirect costs) of $82,500.
+A. Except for the fellowship awards and other specific programs, indirect costs are provided as 10 percent of direct costs.
+For example, if the maximum direct costs are $100,000 per year, the maximum indirect costs are $10,000 per year for a combined total (direct plus indirect costs) of $110,000.

 Q. I am assisting an investigator who is applying for a PDF grant.
-On Step Two Administrative Information, the form asks for an Authorized Recipient Information and Authorized Administrative Official.
-Who would be considered the authorized recipient/official?
+On the application, on Step Two, under Administrative Information, the form asks for an Authorized Recipient Information and Authorized Administrative Official.
+Who would be considered the Authorized Recipient/Official?

 Q. I would like to apply for one of the Postdoctoral Fellowships for Basic Scientists.
 My prospective mentor; however, is affiliated with another University.
 Can I apply for a PDF Fellowship under a mentor with whom I would like to work in future, while keeping my present affiliation with a different University?

-Q. For the Fellowship program, what is the expectation of time commitment (or effort)?
+Q. For the Postdoctoral Fellowship program, what is the expectation of time commitment (or effort)?

-Q. What may be purchased with the Fellowship research allowance?
+Q. What may be purchased with the Postdoctoral Fellowship research allowance?

-Q. May the Fellowship research allowance be used for health insurance premiums?
+Q. May the Postdoctoral Fellowship research allowance be used for health insurance premiums?

 A. Yes, the research allowance may be used to defray the costs of a Fellow’s health benefits up to $3,000.
 Once an award decision has been made, the Fellow may submit a written request to PDF to direct a portion of their research allowance towards health care costs.